How to Piece a Spinning Dresden Plate - Dresden #8

-We're piecing a Spinning Dresden Plate today and experimenting with cutting the petals different lengths.
+We're piecing a Spinning Dresden Plate today and experimenting with cutting the petals very different lengths.
 Learn how to piece this easy Dresden Plate block in this quilting tutorial:

 Check out the tools and supplies I used in this quilting tutorial: